jillesvangurp/kt-search/README.md

 | `search-client` | Multiplatform REST client for Elasticsearch 7 & 8 and Opensearch 1.                                                                       |
 | `docs`          | Contains the code that generates the [manual](https://jillesvangurp.github.io/kt-search/manual/) and readmes.                             |

 The search client module is the main module of this library.
 I extracted the json-dsl module and `search-dsls` module with the intention of eventually moving these to separate libraries.
 Json-dsl is actually useful for pretty much any kind of json dialect and I have a few APIs in mind where I might like to use it.
+The choice to not impose kotlinx.serialization on json dsl also means that both that and the search dsl are really portable and only depend on the Kotlin standard library.

 ## History of the project